mdferdousalam/byte-ui-neo/docs/guides/customization.md

 # 🎨 Customization Guide

-Byte UI is built with customization in mind.
+Byte UI Neo is built with customization in mind.
 This guide shows you how to customize colors, spacing, typography, and create your own themes.

 ## CSS Custom Properties

-Byte UI uses CSS custom properties (CSS variables) for easy customization.
+Byte UI Neo uses CSS custom properties (CSS variables) for easy customization.
 You can override these variables to match your brand and design requirements.

 ### Color System